ethanlacerenza/Kaonashi/README.md

 1. Clone the repository: `git clone https://github.com/ethanlacerenza/Kaonashi.git`
 2. Navigate to the project directory: `cd Kaonashi`
-3. Install dependencies: `npm install`
+3. Install dependencies: `go build or run pkg`
 4. Set up your configuration by providing the necessary API keys from the magical providers.

 ## Usage